-Baked until sweet and fluffy and packed with plain yogurt, honey, pecans and dark chocolate chips, these sweet stuffed sweet potatoes are a decadent, delicious and healthy treat!
-Not to mention, they work equally well for dessert, snacks and breakfast alike.
+Baked until sweet and fluffy and packed with plain yogurt, honey, pecans, and dark chocolate chips, these sweet stuffed sweet potatoes are a delicious and healthy breakfast.
+Not to mention, they work equally well for dessert, snacks, and breakfast alike.

-These dessert stuffed sweet potatoes are best made with leftover potatoes, but you could also roast them in the moment if you like, you’ll just need to allow them to cool.
+These dessert-stuffed sweet potatoes are best made with leftover potatoes, but you could also roast them at the moment if you like, you’ll just need to allow them to cool.
 Although I decided to refer to this recipe as a dessert, it can also be used as a filling snack or a healthy breakfast, it really just comes down to the type of toppings you want to add to them.

 Although these dessert stuffed sweet potatoes are meant to be a sweet treat, they can also serve an incredibly healthy breakfast or snack, just mix up the toppings to suit your choice.

 - 2 teaspoons honey

 - 1 tablespoon dark chocolate chips

 - Using a fork, pierce 2-3 holes in the sweet potato per side and wrap loosely in foil.